trackcord/discord-reddit/README.md

 ### Configuration

-Edit the config.ts file with your settings:
+Edit the `config.ts` file with your settings:

-- redditSession: Your Reddit session cookie
+- `redditSession`: Your Reddit session cookie
-- redditToken: Your Reddit token
+- `redditToken`: Your Reddit token
-- subreddit: Target subreddit to scan
+- `subreddit`: The target subreddit to scan
-- pagesToScan: Number of pages to process
+- `pagesToScan`: The number of pages to process
-- sleepBetweenRequests: Delay between requests (milliseconds)
+- `sleepBetweenRequests`: Delay between requests (in milliseconds)
-- sleepOnError: Delay after encountering an error (milliseconds)
+- `sleepOnError`: Delay after encountering an error (in milliseconds)

 ### Usage

-Run the scraper.
+Run the scraper:

 ```sh
 bun src/index.ts